parente/tott/doc/index.rst

    sessions/gulpjs
    sessions/end1
    sessions/backbone
-   sessions/docker
+   .. sessions/docker
-   sessions/cf
+   .. sessions/cf
-   sessions/elasticsearch
+   .. sessions/elasticsearch
-   sessions/couchdb
+   .. sessions/couchdb
-   sessions/hadoop
+   .. sessions/hadoop
-   sessions/d3
+   .. sessions/d3

 When
 ====

-We're organzing session for the Fall 2015 semester.
-Stay tuned for details.
+We met on most Fridays in the Spring 2014 semester starting at 3 PM.

 Where
 =====

-We're organzing session for the Fall 2015 semester.
-Stay tuned for details.
+We met in Sitterson Hall, Room 011 on the UNC-CH campus.

 How
 ===